Eickwortapis

 In general Eickwortapis has a blackish body with an indistinct metallic coloration, possibly brassy greenish.
 The wing veins and stigma of the females are black while those of the male are a brown tone.
 The underside of the males antenna are yellowish brown with the males legs being a brownish.
 Eickwortapis is one of only five Halictidae genera which are known from the Dominican amber record, and one of three which are totally extinct.
-Closely related to the extinct genus Nesagapostemon and the living Caenohalictus, Eickwortapis is placed with both in the halicted tribe Caenohalictini.
+Closely related to the extinct genus Nesagapostemon and the living Caenohalictus, Eickwortapis is placed with both in the halictid tribe Caenohalictini.
 It can be identified from Nesagapostemon and Caenohalictus by a group of features.
 The basal area of the Propodeum, not slanting in profile, is only half of the length of the vertical posterior surface in Nesagapostemon.
 Eickwortapis has a longer basal area on the Propodeum and it does slant in profile.
 The living species Caenohalictus eberhardorum has long hairs on the eyes and denser scopa.
 The Eickwortapis holotype is the only male halictid to have been documented from Dominican amber.